 Option "i" tells ls to show the inode number, which you can see in the very left column.
 Check, that files with the same content (especially the ones you copied, renamed, moved and the ones in renamed directories) refer to the same inode - so it's the same file only one time on disk.

-If you used storeBackup in Versions prior to 2.0 and made simply a backup with
+If you used storeBackup in Versions prior to 2.0 and simply made a backup with and now want to continue making backups with version 2.0 or above, use storeBackup.pl -s sourceDir --backupDir targetDir -S .